Message from the Chief Academic Officer

-Welcome to the University of the District of Columbia—an exciting place to study and to grow intellectually and socially.
-We strive to offer our students the finest learning environment led by faculty whose first priority is teaching.
-Whether undergraduate or graduate, full-time or part-time, our students receive personal attention from faculty and experience academic programs that are consistent with the finest of liberal, professional, applied, clinical, workforce development, continuing, and life-learning.
+Welcome to the University of the District of Columbia—an exciting place to study and grow intellectually and socially.
+We strive to offer our students the most acceptable learning environment led by faculty whose priority is teaching.
+Whether undergraduate or graduate, full-time or part-time, our students receive personal attention from faculty and experience academic programs consistent with the finest of liberal, professional, applied, clinical, workforce development, continuing, and life-learning.
+With the start of a new academic year just a few days ahead, I write to share some personal thoughts with our Firebird community, along with some important updates about our return to campus.

 Lawrence T. Potter, Jr., Ph.D.